caprenter/bingley-music-town/privacy.md

 ### How will we use your data?
 Bingley Music Town collects your data so that we can:
 * Run our organisation.
 As a membership organisation we need to communicate with our members so they can actively participate in their organisation.
+* To keep an accurate up to date register of our members.
+The register of members can be viewed by other members on request.
 * Report to our funders on the numbers and types of people we are working with.
 * Contact you in the event of unexpected circumstances (e.g. an event is cancelled); about     opportunities you might be interested in; to update you with news about Bingley Music Town.
 * Contact someone in the event of emergency